Jaspacito/DTFF2022_Final_Test/README.md

 6. Short paper using LaTeX or Jupyter/Shiny, populating it with sections, a table of contents, and the above tables and figures

-- to be determined how to do
+- to be determined

 7. A beamer presentation for project using LaTeX

-- what is 'beamer presentation'?
+- to be determined

 8. One interactive app (Shiny or Jupyter notebook) describing the main finding and presenting several robustness checks